 Born on February 5, 1990, in Cape Town, South Africa, Dean began modeling at a young age before making her film debut in 2010 in the South African dramedy Spud.
 (She would reprise her role in the 2013 sequel, Spud 2: The Madness Continues.)
 In recent years, she played the villainous assassin Syonide in the CW superhero series Black Lightning.

-Her breakthrough performance came this year in Ruben Östlund's satirical comedy Triangle of Sadness, which premiered during this year's 75th Cannes Film Festival and won the festival's top prize.
+Dean's breakthrough performance came in Ruben Östlund's satirical comedy Triangle of Sadness, which premiered during this year's 75th Cannes Film Festival and won the festival's top prize.
 The film stars Dean and Harris Dickinson as a celebrity model couple aboard a luxury cruise for the uber-rich.

 Dean is survived by her fiancé, model Luke Volker.
 Triangle of Sadness will open in theaters Oct.
 7.